 Get us to linger by giving us something to play with.

 Don’t follow us around or you’ll spook us; check-in every few minutes by pointing something out about what we’re looking at.

-If you wrap, let us know that up front – it makes a difference.
+If you wrap, let us know that up front – it is a great option that makes a difference.